Treana Cabernet Sauvignon 2021

 Austin Hope

 In 1978, Austin Hope came to Paso Robles with his family, when his parents bought a ranch and planted both vineyards and apple orchards.
 Attempting to punish the rebellious youngster, his father, Chuck Hope put him to work in the vineyards.
 Much to his father’s surprise, at just eight-years-old, Austin took to the work immediately.
 Austin studied Fruit Science at Cal Poly San Luis Obispo, while Chuck Hope and Austin’s uncle Paul were laying the groundwork for Treana Winery.
 When Paul passed away in 1996, Chuck Hope turned to his son to lead the family business.
 The bold and brash 23 year old jumped in ready to make his mark on the business.
 Working alongside then winemaker Chris Phelps, Austin quickly learned the ropes began producing a $30 red table wine from Paso Robles, which at...
-Read More
+More Products

 Most viewed Products